Bug Check 0x7F: UNEXPECTED_KERNEL_MODE_TRAP

 After using one of these commands, use kv again to display the new stack.

-Confirm that all hard disk drives, hard disk controllers, and SCSI adapters are compatible with the installed version of Windows.
-For example, you can get information about compatibility with Windows 7 at the Windows 7 Compatibility Center.
+Confirm that all hard disk drives, hard disk controllers are compatible with the installed version of Windows.

 It is also possible that the system motherboard may have issues, such as a scratched trace, or a defective component.
 A failing power supply can also cause issues.